 But experts say no matter how frightening things may appear during those first hours or even days after birth, most if not all of what you see is temporary and a part of normal infant development.

-Of course, experts say it's always a good idea to bring any disturbing or lasting newborn symptoms to your pediatrician's attention.
-To help calm your fears and prepare you for that first look at your little cherub, WebMD asked several experts to offer new parents a quick glimpse at the first few days and weeks of baby's life.
+Of course, experts say it's always a good idea to bring any disturbing/concerning or lasting newborn symptoms to your pediatrician's attention.
+To help calm your fears and prepare you for that first look at your little cherub, WebMD asked several experts to offer new parents a quick glimpse of what the first few days and weeks of a baby's life may be.

 Your Baby, Head to Toe